arkivverket/mottak/azure-pipelines/README.md

 ## Adding pipeline to Azure DevOps
 - Create a new deployment file <name>-deploy.yaml in [pipelines](pipelines), see [pipelines/kicker-deploy.yaml](pipelines/kicker-deploy.yaml).
-- If you copy paste an existing pipeline, you should only have to change `registry` under `resources.containers` and the `variables`
+- If you copy paste an existing pipeline, you should only have to change `repository` under `resources.containers` and the `variables`
 - Once it has been commited and merged to develop, go to [https://dev.azure.com/arkivverket](https://dev.azure.com/arkivverket) and add the pipeline from GIT.